The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Results

 To quantify this effect and isolate the impact of observational constraints, we compare each posterior association to "control" haloes drawn from unconstrained $\Lambda$CDM simulations with identical resolution and cosmology.
 For each constrained association, we select control haloes matched in two key properties: (i) final mass $M_{200}(z=0)$ within $\pm 0.1$ dex, and (ii) comoving travel distance between $z=5$ and $z=0$ within 20\%.
-These criteria ensure that constrained and control haloes have comparable bulk properties---they are equally massive and have traversed similar distances during their evolution---while leaving the spatial distribution and morphology of their progenitors entirely unconstrained.
+These criteria ensure that constrained and control haloes have comparable bulk properties, they are equally massive and have traversed similar distances during their evolution, while leaving the spatial distribution and morphology of their progenitors entirely unconstrained.
+We note that this matching does not control for large-scale environment (e.g., proximity to filaments, local tidal anisotropy), which is known to influence the coherence and anisotropy of halo assembly \citep[e.g.][]{2007MNRAS.375..489H,2018MNRAS.473.1195L}.
+A more controlled comparison would additionally match on environmental properties; however, disentangling environmental selection from data constraints would require a more elaborate framework beyond the scope of this analysis.
+The present comparison therefore demonstrates the combined effect of observational constraints and any correlated environmental information encoded in the $z=0$ galaxy distribution.
 To enable direct spatial comparison, we translate each control halo so that its $z=0$ position coincides with the centroid of the corresponding constrained association.
-This construction isolates the effect of observational constraints: any differences in progenitor localization arise solely from the $z=0$ galaxy data informing the \manticorelocal inference.

 \Cref{fig:control_trace_example} shows two representative examples.
 By construction, the final $z=0$ positions coincide, but the evolutionary tracks differ markedly.
 Constrained haloes exhibit coherent infall along preferred directions, with progenitors clustered in compact regions of Lagrangian space.
 In contrast, controls are scattered more isotropically across a much larger volume, despite having identical masses and travel distances.
 This difference directly demonstrates that present-day galaxy data restrict the allowed assembly pathways.